 How to Bet on the 2024 Super Bowl

 The betting odds above show you the most basic kind of wager you can make in the game – a bet on who will win, which is also known as a moneyline bet.
-Using Super Bowl LV as our example, we can see that the Chiefs were favoured to win (-170) and the Buccaneers were the underdogs (+142).
+Using the 2023 Super Bowl as our example, we can see that the 49ers are favoured to win (-115) and the Chiefs are the underdogs (-105).
 You can always tell which team is the favourite as their number is shown with a minus sign (-) and underdogs are shown with the plus sign (+).

 Below, we’ll help you understand more about how betting odds work and we’ll explain the different betting options available to you.